sematext/logsene-js/README.md

 - __type__ - optional default type of your logs - please note you can define [Elasticsearch mapping templates in Logsene](http://blog.sematext.com/2015/02/09/elasticsearch-mapping-types-for-json-logging/)
 - __url__ - Logsene receiver URL (e.g. for Logsene On Premises), defaults to ```'https://logsene-receiver.sematext.com/_bulk'```

+## Environment variables
+- LOGSENE_TMP_DIR - diectory to store failed bulk requests, for later re-transmission.
+By default failed requests are not stored.
+- LOGSENE_LOG_INTERVAL - Time to collect logs before a bulk request is done.
+Default 10000 ms
+- LOGSENE_BULK_SIZE - Maximum size of a bulk request.
+Default 1000.
+- LOGSENE_URL - URL for the Logsene receiver.
+E.g. for On-Premise version.
+Defaults to Sematext Logsene SaaS receiver https://logsene-receiver.sematext.com/_bulk

 ## Security

 - HTTPS is enabled by default